MatteoWohlrapp/RadixTree/README.md

 # Radix Tree

-Codebase for the Thesis: Evaluation of a Radix Tree Cache for Database Management Systems
+Codebase for the Thesis: Evaluation of a Radix Tree Cache for Database Management Systems <br>
+PDF of the thesis can be found in the root. <br>
+Author: Matteo Wohlrapp <br>

 ## Docker Instructions